jamesma100/jamesma100.github.io/_posts/2023-12-07-strategies-for-autocomplete.md

         return root.complete_helper(word, [])
 ```

-Ideally for each prefix, we keep all words beginning with the prefix sorted by frequency in the tree such that we can simply return the first `X` elements we traverse, instead of searching through the whole subtree.
+Ideally, for each prefix, we should keep all words beginning with the prefix sorted by frequency in the tree such that we can simply return the first `X` elements we traverse, instead of searching through the whole subtree.
 This would make our runtime just `O(L + X)`.
-Lucene actually does this with its `FSTCompletionBuilder` class by sorting edge weights and traversing the highest-weight nodes first, allowing it to terminate as soon as the number of results requested is reached.
+[Lucene](https://lucene.apache.org/) actually does this with its `FSTCompletionBuilder` class by sorting edge weights and traversing the highest-weight nodes first, allowing it to terminate as soon as the number of results requested is reached.
 This is a bit trickier to implement, but you can read more about the algorithm [here](https://lucene.apache.org/core/7_1_0/suggest/org/apache/lucene/search/suggest/fst/FSTCompletionBuilder.html).

 #### Sorted sets
-The other solution is based on an excellent [blog post](http://oldblog.antirez.com/post/autocomplete-with-redis.html) that descibes using sorted sets to store words based on frequency, by the creator of Redis.
+Another solution is based on an excellent [blog post](http://oldblog.antirez.com/post/autocomplete-with-redis.html) that descibes using sorted sets to store words based on frequency, by the creator of Redis.
 The idea is that we have a sorted set that sorts words based on their score, and if two words have identical scores, they are ordered lexicographically.
 So autocompleting based on some prefix is a matter of 1. finding the position of that prefix in the set and 2. returning every word after it, as they will necessarily contain the given prefix.

+The following implements this using an in-memory Redis database that stores the sorted sets.
 ```
 class AutocompleteRedis:
     def __init__(self, source, name=":compl", port=6379):
         self.r = redis.Redis(host="localhost", port=port, decode_responses=True)
         self.name = name
         self.source = source
-    def create_db(self):
-        pass

     def complete(self, s, limit=10):
         pos = self.r.zrank(":compl", s)
         if not pos: